csaravanan2607/MathServer/README.md

+# Ex - 05
-# Ex.05 Design a Website for Server Side Processing
+# Design a Website for Server Side Processing
 ## Date: 7/11/24

 ## AIM: